-Component Phase Project action Mitigation measures Monitoring meas Air Quality Construction General engineering/construction works (i.e., land clearing, ground excavation, cut and fill operations, camp site operations) Material transportation Use of water spraying at construction sites and transportation routes, especially in hot-dry seasons and in windy conditions, Loads in all trucks transporting dust-generating materials will be sprayed with water to suppress dust (keeping the material moist) Ensure loading and unloading without skidding, Use of water suppression for control of loose materials on paved unpaved road surfaces Completed earthworks will be sealed as soon as reasonably practicable after completion; In case alternative roads are present, construction traffic will avo passing through the settlements.
-If unavoidable, necessary measures (i.e., speed limits) will be taken to prevent/minimize transportation related emissions and inform the communities abore the activities and schedule; Enforce speed limits and reduce vehicle movements and idling o site; Trucks carrying fine material (excavation soil or fine material, etc to the site or from the site will be covered with tarpaulin to prever dust emissions; Lighting of fire and burning of materials in will be prohibited; Activities will be conducted trying to use the minimum required number of means at the same time, Transportation distances will be minimized where possible, Vehicle engines and other machinery will be kept turned on only necessary, avoiding any unnecessary emission; Machinery and equipment will be periodically checked and maintained to ensure their good working condition; All equipment and machinery must be maintained for compliance with standards and technical regulations for the protection of the environment and have appropriate certifications; Emergency generator working hours will be recorded and necessary emission measurements will be conducted in case of exceeding 500 working hours in a year.
-Monthly operating hours the previous year and the records regarding the amount of gas/fit consumed in emergency situations and the frequency of the d at Grievances rec Air quality mon Regular (daily) Maintenance re Warnings/pena nonitoring results ily) visual monitoring e records of vehicles and equipment enalties given by public authorities
+Component Phase Project action Mit tigation measures Мо onitoring measures Air Quality Construction General engineering/construction works (i.e., land clearing, ground excavation, cut and fill operations, camp site operations) Material transportation Use of water spraying at construction sites and transportation routes, especially in hot-dry seasons and in windy conditions, Loads in all trucks transporting dust-generating materials will be sprayed with water to suppress dust (keeping the material moist), Ensure loading and unloading without skidding, Use of water suppression for control of loose materials on paved or unpaved road surfaces Completed earthworks will be sealed as soon as reasonably practicable after completion; In case alternative roads are present, construction traffic will avoid passing through the settlements.
+If unavoidable, necessary measures (i.e., speed limits) will be taken to prevent/minimize transportation related emissions and inform the communities about the activities and schedule; Enforce speed limits and reduce vehicle movements and idling on site; Trucks carrying fine material (excavation soil or fine material, etc.) to the site or from the site will be covered with tarpaulin to prevent dust emissions; Lighting of fire and burning of materials in will be prohibited; Activities will be conducted trying to use the minimum required number of means at the same time, Transportation distances will be minimized where possible, Vehicle engines and other machinery will be kept turned on only if necessary, avoiding any unnecessary emission; Machinery and equipment will be periodically checked and maintained to ensure their good working condition; All equipment and machinery must be maintained for compliance with standards and technical regulations for the protection of the environment and have appropriate certifications; Emergency generator working hours will be recorded and necessary emission measurements will be conducted in case of exceeding 500 working hours in a year.
+Monthly operating hours of the previous year and the records regarding the amount of gas/fuel consumed in emergency situations and the frequency of the emergency (year/day) will be reported to Provincial Directorate of Ministry of Environment, Urbanizatio : Grievances records Air quality monitoring results Regular (daily) visual monitoring Maintenance records of vehicles and equipment Warnings/penalties given by public authorities